homobel/autochange/README.md

 	$('input').autoChange().on('change', fn);

 This code makes input to trigger change event on every key event when element focused.
 Notice that native change event triggers on blur also.
-To provide that there is save mode provided:
+There is safe mode to prevent this:

 	$('input').autoChange(true).on('auto-change', fn);